 Access all Acorns features through the mobile app, including:

-- Open, manage, and see the balance on Invest, Later, and Spend accounts
+- Open, manage, and see the balance on Invest, Later, Checking, and Early accounts

 - Connect your bank account to fund Acorns accounts